whipson/PoKi-Poems-by-Kids/README.md

 ## Dataset Descriptions

-Dataset #1: poki
+### poki.csv

 Description: Dataset containing the raw web-scraped poems from http://teacher.scholastic.com/writewit/poetry/jack_readall.asp.
 No text pre-processing at this point.
+Note that there may be a few extra poems beyond the number reported in the manuscript as some poems contain very little text and are eventually removed during the preprocessing steps.

 Variables:
 id = unique identifier for each poem
 title = title of poem (submitted by poem author)
 author = first name of author
 grade = school grade (1-12)
-country = state or country of author
-text = poem text
+text = raw poem text
 char = number of characters

-Dataset #2: poki-analysis

-Description: Clean, processed version of PoKi ready for analysis.
+### poki-lem.csv

+Description: Lemmatized version of PoKi.
+We used lemmatization tools in the Natural Language Toolkit (http://www.nltk.org/) to lemmatize poem text (e.g., running, ran -> run | writing, wrote -> write).
+This dataset contains the same columns as in poki.csv, where 'text' now contains lemmatized text.

+### poki-analysis.csv

+Description: Data used for word-level analysis reported in Hipson and Mohammad (2020) PoKi: A Large Dataset of Poems by Children.
+We use the NRC VAD lexicon and the NRC Emotion Intensity lexicon.

 Variables:
 id = unique identifier for each poem